jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/8-create-logical-headings.md

 <!-- H4 Heading Level, part of the previous section -->
 <h4>Some of the products we make</h4>
-<p>Ourt op selling product is the patented ACME widget, made in durable PVS and available in a range of colours and sizes.</p>
+<p>Our top selling product is the patented ACME widget, made in durable PVS and available in a range of colours and sizes.</p>
 <p>We also produce products on behalf of other companies.</p>

 <!-- H2 Heading Level, a new unrelated section is introduced -->